 Experience Rugged Mountains and Glacier-carved Valleys

 Experience Glacier National Park’s pristine forests, rugged mountains, thundering waterfalls, and spectacular lakes from the comfort of a local lodge.
 Our guides will help you explore some of Glacier’s most spectacular trails.
 Raft the Middle Fork of the Flathead River, swim in Lake McDonald from a pristine beach, and sample huckleberry flavored treats.
-We’ll travel along the famous Going to the Sun Highway, stopping to take in the scenic vistas that make this National Park an American icon.
+We’ll travel along the famous Going-to-the-Sun Highway, stopping to take in the scenic vistas.
 Learn more about the history, wildlife, and ecosystems of the Northern Rockies and Glacier National Park with informative, ranger-lead talks.
 Spend the evenings relaxing in the lodge, reveling in your daily adventures over dinner and a glass of wine.

 DAY 1: The trip officially starts in the afternoon at West Glacier Lodge just outside Glacier National Park.
 Settle in and get to know your trip mates over a tasty dinner.
 In the evening, share expectations for the upcoming days.

-DAY 2: After a hearty breakfast, head to the Trail of Cedars and Avalanche Lake trailhead.
+DAY 2: After an early breakfast head to the Trail of Cedars and Avalanche Lake trailhead.
 Hike through a grove of 500-700 year old western cedars.
-After lunch, continue hiking to Avalanche Lake and be greeted by waterfalls cascading down the hillside.
+After lunch, continue hiking to Avalanche Lake where you will be greeted with waterfalls cascading down the hillside.
 Return to the lodge in the evening for dinner and relaxation.

 DAY 3: Spend the day at Logan Pass, the 6,646 foot backbone of Glacier National Park.
-As the crown of the continent, Glacier is home to the headwaters for streams that flow into the Pacific Ocean, the Gulf of Mexico, and Hudson Bay.
 Whether it's the short but stunning walk to Hidden Lake or a trek along the Garden Wall, hiking opportunities and beautiful vistas abound!

-DAY 4: Get an early start and head toward the open and expansive eastern part of Glacier National Park in St. Mary Valley.
+DAY 5: Get an early start and head toward the open and expansive eastern part of Glacier National Park in St. Mary Valley.
 Hike to the St. Mary and Virginia waterfalls for a picnic lunch and then explore along the pebble shores of St. Mary Lake for exquisite views of the surrounding mountains.
 Watch for wildlife along your hikes - marmots, pikas, and bears all make their homes here.
 Travel up the Going-to-the-Sun road for a hike before returning for a final dinner at a beautiful lodge.